gardener/landscaper-service/docs/usage/ServiceTargetConfigs.md

 (`spec.priority/(len(status.instanceRefs) + 1)`).
 The more instances that are referenced by a ServiceTargetConfig, the lower the effective priority becomes.

+## Ingress Domain

+The `spec.ingressDomain` field is a string specifying the ingress domain of the referenced target cluster.
+The ingress domain has to be configured for the target cluster so that an ingress resource can be created for the Landscaper Webhooks Server.

 ## Secret Reference